 The medical device industry is driven by innovation, where great ideas are developed into successful businesses and products to improve patient care and outcomes.
-As patent attorneys at one of the largest medical device intellectual property practices in the U.S., we witness many different pathways to innovation and guide IP strategies for innovators of all types.
+As patent attorneys, we witness many different pathways to innovation and guide IP strategies for innovators of all types.
 From garage start-ups that become global industry leaders to incubators and university-funded research programs, innovation has no common starting point.
-One certainty exists, though.
-A properly executed IP strategy, tailored to the medical device industry, is critical for protecting innovation, creating company value, and ultimately supporting the commercialization of products that will benefit patients.